BranchTaken/Hemlock/doc/tools/hocc.md

 - `right`: Resolve shift/reduce conflicts by shifting.
 This induces right associativity, e.g.
   `2 + 3 + 4` is parsed as `2 + (3 + 4)`.
 All else being equal, prefer left associativity to
   minimize intermediate parser state.
+- `nonassoc`: Resolve shift/reduce conflicts by removing all actions to prevent associative grammar constructs.
+This causes parse errors, e.g. at the second `+` in `2 + 3 + 4`.
+Avoid using this feature in new grammars; it is provided only to ease transcription of legacy grammars.

-Sets of equivalent precedences can be defined via the `neutral`, `left`, and `right` statements, and precedence sets may optionally be ordered relative to previously defined precedence sets via `<` relationships, irrespective of associativity.
+Sets of equivalent precedences can be defined via the `neutral`, `left`, `right`, and `nonassoc` statements, and precedence sets may optionally be ordered relative to previously defined precedence sets via `<` relationships, irrespective of associativity.
 These precedence relationships are used to compute the transitive closure of precedence orderings.
 Precedences with disjoint relationships are incomparable, i.e. they have no relative ordering.
 By default, all tokens and productions have a *lack* of precedence, which is equivalent to each such token/production being assigned a unique disjoint `neutral` precedence.